 To get the job students dream of today largely depends on the way they communicate.
 Due to globalization, civilization and fast growing technologies, communication has become a very important factor.
 Good communication skills increase the possibilities of getting good jobs.

-- 1. To meet the requirement of corporate word one has to be capable of expressing oneself. - 2.
-To provide Computer Assisted Language Learning facility for the students on selfinstructional method for improving language. - 3.
-To improve the correct articulation as English is international language. - 4.
-To enhance the communication skills with a variety of activities and practice sessions.
+To meet the requirement of corporate word one has to be capable of expressing oneself.

+•To provide Computer Assisted Language Learning facility for the students on self-instructional method for improving language.

+•To improve the correct articulation as English is international language.

+•To enhance the communication skills with a variety of activities and practice sessions.

+Students will be able:

-- 1. Recognize sounds of English language with different classifications. - 2.
-Know the syllabification and intonation in pronunciation. - 3.
-Understand and use vocabulary effectively in day to day communication. - 4.
-Understand international accent and utilize the same in their daily conversation - 5. .Use various describing process by participating professional activities. - 6.
-To crease confidence for public speaking, for facing interviews, for making effective oral presentations, for having discussions, and for delivering impromptu speeches.
+- To recognize sounds of English language with different classifications. - To know phonetic transcription and phonemic symbols of English language. - To understand international accent and utilize the same in their daily conversation. - To crease confidence for public speaking, for facing interviews, for making effective oral presentations, for having discussions, and for delivering impromptu speeches.